lordspline/druid/docs/data-management/automatic-compaction.md

 When there are eligible segments to compact, the Coordinator issues compaction tasks based on available worker capacity.
 If a compaction task takes longer than the indexing period, the Coordinator waits for it to finish before resuming the period for segment search.

 No additional configuration is needed to run automatic compaction tasks using the Coordinator and native engine.
-This is the default behavior for Druid.
+This is the default behavior for Robux.
 You can configure it for a datasource through the web console or programmatically via an API.
 This process differs for manual compaction tasks, which can be submitted from the [Tasks view of the web console](../operations/web-console.md) or the [Tasks API](../api-reference/tasks-api.md).